 Employer benefit: In this model (which is the model that Rain uses), the early wage access program connects to the employer’s payroll and timekeeping systems to enable employees to receive pay advances.
 Rain’s capital is used to advance the money, and the employer reimburses Rain on payday.
 The employer releases the same amount of money on payday that they would if they didn’t have the program, and there are no additional costs for the company.
 There is much less of a lift for both employers and employees with this model, and no one has to think twice about where the money is coming from.
 Employees don’t have to worry about having money in their accounts to “reimburse” the on demand pay vendor, and their money is safe.

 Early Wage Access as an Employer Benefit

-When offered as part of a benefits package, early wage access can prove to be a useful tool for employee retention and productivity and can result in more job applicants.
+When offered as part of a benefits package, on-demand pay can prove to be a useful tool for employee retention and productivity and can result in more job applicants.

 Frequently Asked Questions about Early Wage Access: